thing-it/thing-it-device-philips-hue/README.md

 ### Philips Hue Setup

-Connect your Philips Hue Bridge to the same network as the [thing-it-node] Node Box and install all lighting.
+Connect your Philips Hue Bridge to the same network as the [thing-it-node] Node Box you have configured above and install all lighting.

 Then push the **Link** Button on the Philips Hue Bridge.